hirotoyoshidome/meff/docs/graph.md

 ### Option
-* Graph setting is custom version.
+* You can change some graph style.

 ```
 meff graph {csv file path} --setting-file {setting file path}
 ```

-* Alias version.
+Or Alias version.

 ```
 meff graph {csv file path} -s {setting file path}
 ```

 ### About Graph setting file
-Graph setting file is JSON file.
+A Graph setting file is JSON format.

-A Template file is this repository's top directory `settings.json.template`.
+There is a template file (`settings.json.template`) at root directory of this repository.

-You can specify some graph's stuff.
+You can specify some value is below.

-* `title` - Graph title.
+* `title` - Graph Title.
-* `size` - Graph marker size.
+* `size` - Graph Marker Size.
-* `width` - Width of graph area.
+* `width` - Width of Graph Area.
-* `height` - height of graph area.
+* `height` - Height of Graph Area.
-* `colors` - Line color.
+* `colors` - Line Color.
 You can choose below colors.
   * red
   * blue
   * green